amazon-connect/amazon-connect-salesforce-scv/BestPractices/OverflowRouting.md

 ![Slide 7](img/routing/07.png)

-8. But we also have the concept of a Delay.
+8. But we also have the concept of a delay.
 Delays allow us to only make certain routing profiles eligible to take a call if the call has been in that queue longer than the delay time.
 This is how we really cover these call volume spikes.
 If we look at the Sales and Logistics routing profiles, you see that they have a delay for the Coffee Maker Support queue of 120 and 300 seconds respectively.
 This means that until a call has been in queue longer than the delay, those routing profiles (and the agents assigned to them) are not eligible for this call.
 And we see that here as those routing profiles are removed from the pool of eligible agents.

 ![Slide 8](img/routing/08.png)